 \subsection{Training and Evaluation of the RL Agent}

-\paragraph{Training} We train the policy using PPO~\cite{schulman2017proximal} from skrl~\citep{serrano2023skrl} in simulation (Appendix~\ref{appendix:config}), enabling agent to learn continuous control of the robot’s 6-DOF arm.
-Each episode begins with a randomized robot configuration and fruit location, requiring the agent to adapt to varying viewpoints and occlusion.
+\paragraph{Training} We train the policy using the PPO ~\cite{schulman2017proximal} implementation from skrl~\cite{serrano2023skrl} in simulation (please see Appendix for training configurations, the link to appendix is present in footer of page 1), enabling agent to learn continuous control of the robot’s 6-DOF arm.
+Each episode begins with a randomized robot configuration and fruit location, requiring the agent to adapt to varying views and occlusion.
 To promote generalization, we apply domain randomization over physical properties (torque), visual conditions (lighting, textures), and sensor noise.
 These variations prevent overfitting to a specific environment and bolster robustness to real-world deployment.

-To facilitate more efficient learning, we provide the agent with privileged information during training: a ground-truth binary mask highlighting the fruit's location.
-This auxiliary input guides the agent toward identifying the fruit earlier, especially when it is heavily occluded, and accelerates the acquisition of effective behaviors.
+To facilitate efficient learning, we provide the agent with privileged information during training: a ground-truth binary mask highlighting the fruit's location.
+This auxiliary input guides the agent toward identifying the fruit, especially when it is heavily occluded, and accelerates the acquisition of effective behaviors.
 Importantly, the mask is used only during training; at evaluation and deployment, the policy relies solely on sensory observations (see Section~\ref{subsec:ablations}).

-After approximately 50 million simulation steps, the agent converges to a policy that reliably finds and exposes fruit by strategically interacting with the plant.
-Rather than memorizing specific geometry (since the simulation is only an approximation), it learns a general strategy: locate the stem and fruit, move the end-effector along the stem, and push aside occluding structure until the fruit becomes visible.
+After approximately 50 million simulation steps, the agent converges to a policy that reliably finds and exposes fruit by strategically interacting with the plant: locate the stem and fruit, move the end-effector along the stem, and push aside occluding structure until the fruit becomes visible.
 This behavior, shaped by training in diverse randomized environments, generalizes well to real plants with similar stems and occlusion patterns.